RyanCheng98153/llm-remove-mistake/archieve/responses/result_mistake_conversation.md

 **Person B:** "Wow, I didn't realize that!
 It's interesting how languages are interconnected."

 **Person A:** "Wait a minute, hold on... <hint> Actually, I got that wrong.
 The word 'computer' came from Latin, not Spanish.
 The Spanish word for 'computer' is 'ordenador'.
-I guess I mixed up my history a bit!"
+I guess I mixed up my history a bit!"</hint>

 **Person B:** "Oh, that's alright.
 It's easy to get confused with all the different languages out there.
 Thanks for clarifying though!"